-There are specific incentive schemes for the priority sectors for investments in Argentina.
+There are specific incentive schemes for the priority sectors for investTrade between India and Latin America has a potential for growth.
+99 ments in Argentina.
 They are:

-Trade between India and Latin America has a potential for growth.

 - Oil and gas: Argentina has a long history as a world-class producer with high-level natural resources, professionals and technicians that create sound conditions for the oil industry growth in the country. - Mining: Argentina's rich natural resources comprise of lithium, gold, silver and copper.
 The country has huge territorial extension for sustainable mining activity (75% still unexplored) - Global services: Argentina is a frontrunner in software development and exports, with over 4,200 companies in the field.
 It is the Latin American benchmark in technological services applied to agroindustry (AgTech) and is gaining momentum in the videogame and FinTech fields.